A00467742/A00467742_MCDA5010/README.md

 Our Group Members:

-1)	Name: 		  Arpan
+1)	Name: 		Arpan <br />
-	  Country: 	  India
+	Country: 	India <br />
-	  Why MSCDA: 	To gain great learning experience of latest technologies along with data analytics in IT industry and looking forward to get a decent job.
+	Why MSCDA: 	To gain great learning experience of latest technologies along with data analytics in IT industry and looking forward to get a decent job. <br />

-2)	Name:		    Mehul
+2)	Name:		Mehul <br />
-	  Country: 	  India
+	Country: 	India <br />
-	  Why MSCDA: 	He selected MSCDA course because he wants to extend his database related to knowledge in order to get data scientist position.
+	Why MSCDA: 	He selected MSCDA course because he wants to extend his database related to knowledge in order to get data scientist position. <br />

-3)	Name:		    Shweta
+3)	Name:		Shweta <br />
-	  Country: 	  India
+	Country: 	India <br />
-	  Why MSCDA: 	She has already primary level experience as a Data Scientist and now she aims to go deeper in same field by doing this course.
+	Why MSCDA: 	She has already primary level experience as a Data Scientist and now she aims to go deeper in same field by doing this course. <br />

 While I like thriller and suspense movies, Mehul and Shweta love to watch all action and romantic movies respectively.
 We are also planning for a weekend trip for watching movie either in theatre or someone’s house to have a fun with each other.